AlbertGazizov/ioc_rb/README.md

 # IocRb

-IocRb is a Inversion of Control container for Ruby.
+IocRb is an Inversion of Control container for Ruby.
 It takes advantage of the dynamic nature of Ruby to provide a rich and flexible approach to injecting dependencies.
 It's inspired by SpringIoc and tries to give you the same features.